Toyota RAV4: Europe

 In the United Kingdom, the fifth-generation RAV4 is available exclusively in its hybrid version, either front-wheel drive or with four-wheel drive.
 It is available in four grades — Icon, Design, Excel and Dynamic.
 Ireland was the first market to release the Hybrid version of the fifth-generation RAV4 with delivery in late December 2018.

 The GR Sport grade was added in October 2022.

 Japan

-The fifth-generation RAV4 was unveiled in Japan in February 2019, and went on sale in April 2019.
+The fifth-generation RAV4 was unveiled in Japan in November 2018, and went on sale in 10 April 2019.
 It marked the reintroduction of the RAV4 nameplate in Japan after almost three years of hiatus.
-Monthly sales target in Japan was set at 3,000 units, while grade levels available during launch are X, G, "Z package", Adventure, Hybrid X, and Hybrid G. Until 2020, the model was only available in Corolla Store and Netz dealership chains.
+Monthly sales target in Japan was set at 3,000 units, while grade levels available during launch are X, G, "Z package", Adventure.
+Until 2020, the model was only available in Corolla Store and Netz dealership chains.

 The plug-in hybrid version called the RAV4 PHV was added in June 2020.
+It was offered in 2 grades: Hybrid X, and Hybrid G. The Hybrid version of the Adventure grade was added in December 2021.

-Front-wheel-drive option was removed in late 2024.
+The front-wheel-drive option was removed in November 2024.